Archdiocese of Lahore

-The Roman Catholic Metropolitan Archdiocese of Lahore is a Latin Metropolitan Archdiocese in Punjab province, Pakistan.
+The Metropolitan Archdiocese of Lahore is a Latin Metropolitan Archdiocese in Punjab province, Pakistan.

 Its episcopal seat is the Sacred Heart Cathedral in Lahore.

 History

 In 1594 the Mughal emperor Akbar invited some Catholic priests from Goa to take up permanent residence at his court.
 This group of missionaries, all Jesuits, once they arrived in the Punjab, were able to build a church, where they celebrated Christian rites, and began to receive adults into the Church.

 A quasi diocese, which later became the Archdiocese of Lahore, was established by the Holy See in 1880 as the Vicariate Apostolic of the Punjab, on territory taken from the Apostolic Vicariate of Agra (which itself later also became a Metropolitan Archdiocese).

 On 1 September 1886 this Vicariate Apostolic of the Punjab was given enhanced status and renamed, becoming the Diocese of Lahore.

 In various stages, as other missionary circumscriptions were founded in the area, successful ceded parts of the original territory: